This slimming friendly Smoked Salmon Frittata is low in calories, but full of flavour. Serve cold for breakfast or with a light salad for lunch.

 - 2 tbsp fresh flat leaf parsley finely chopped

 - 2 garlic cloves minced

 - cooking spray or olive oil to cook

-- Spray a 23cm (9inch) non-stick frying pan with cooking spray or add a little oil.
+- Spray a 23cm (9inch) non-stick frying pan with cooking spray.
 Cook the leeks, spring onions and garlic over medium-low heat for 5 minutes.

-- Stir in the cavolo nero, dilll and parsley and cook for a further 5 minutes, or until softened.
+- Stir in the spinach/cavolo nero, dilll and parsley and cook for a further 5 minutes, or until softened.
 Transfer to a bowl and set aside.

-- Clean the frying pan and spray or oil again.
+- Clean the frying pan and mist with oil.
 Scatter about half of the leek/kale mixture on the pan and then add a few strips of smoked salmon.